 Whether you consider yourself a financial rock star or someone who's still learning the ropes, one fact remains: You can almost always make your money work a little harder for you.

 The good news is that you don't have to have a finance degree to implement some tricks of the trade.
-As our very own Matt Shapiro, a Certified Financial Planner™ with LearnVest Planning Services, puts it: "There are definitely some very easy things you can do on your own right now."
+As financial planner Matt Shapiro, CFP®, puts it: "There are definitely some very easy things you can do on your own right now."

 1. Opt for an Online Savings Account